 A Dental Bridge – What Is It, What Problem Does It Solve and How Is It Installed?

-A dental bridge is the ideal way to replace a lost tooth or even lost teeth.
+A dental bridge is one way to replace missing teeth.
 When a tooth is lost, it is possible to have replacements put in, and it does not have to be in the form of a denture.

 What is a dental bridge?